eddiethedean/strum/README.md

 - Space-separated values from log files
 - JSON strings from message queues

-**strum** eliminates the need for manual parsing logic by automatically handling all these formats with a single, declarative definition.
+**stringent** eliminates the need for manual parsing logic by automatically handling all these formats with a single, declarative definition.

 ## Key Use Cases